spasegirl/breast-cancer-diagnosis/README.md

 This project aims to analyze and build a machine learning model to diagnose breast cancer based on various features of cell nuclei present in the dataset.

 ## Project Structure
-- `data/`: Contains the dataset files.
-- `notebooks/`: Jupyter notebooks for data exploration and analysis.
+- `notebooks/`: Jupyter notebooks for data exploration and analysis and the dataset.
-- `src/`: Source code for data preprocessing and modeling.
-- `models/`: Saved machine learning models.
 - `results/`: Results and output files.
 - `docs/`: Documentation and additional information.